MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/accelerator-view-class.md

 ### <a name="return-value"></a>Valore restituito

-Modalità di accodamento `accelerator_view` per l'oggetto.
+Modalità di Accodamento per l' `accelerator_view` oggetto.

 ## <a name="get_version"></a><a name="get_version"></a>get_version